 - Issues relating to land ownership/property boundaries, including the need to access land to undertake development.

 It is of course possible to make minor alterations or an extension to buildings without the need for planning permission.
-This is known as ‘permitted development’ and the planning authority will be able to provide information on this and other planning issues.
-Further details are available here.
+This is known as ‘permitted development’.
+Further information on planning matters can be found on North Somerset Council’s website.